 Transferring your domain name to a different registrar is free, takes about 10 minutes and can save you a lot of money.
-So, if you’ve found a cheaper domain registrar then follow these simple steps to start saving money!
+So, if you’ve found a cheaper domain registrar (like us!) then follow these simple steps to start saving money!

 What is a domain registrar?
 A domain registrar is registered business that processes new domains or renews existing ones with the official internet group known as ICANN.
 They may be authorised by ICANN directly or a reseller of such a company.
 It is important you register with an official registrar to make sure your domain is recognised on the internet.